 Paediatric Audiology Services

-The paediatric audiology service aims to be a family friendly and family centred.
+The paediatric audiology service aims to be family friendly and family centred.
 Parents must be fully involved in the diagnosis where possible, and services need to be flexible and available at times that suit families.
 If interpreters are required, we will endeavour to provide them at every appointment.
 All facilities are accessible to wheelchair users and services adapted to the need of those with other disabilities as required.

 The Newborn Hearing Screening test helps to identify babies who have permanent hearing loss as early as possible.
 This means parents can get the support and advice they need right from the start.